FrancesCoronel/personal-website-v3/_conferences/2017-09-29-strangeloop.md

 My talk was selected and I was able to present the first Lightning Talk starting at 8:30 pm in the Grand Ballroom EF.

-{% include figure url="//i.imgur.com/vHCJVfY.png" alt="Lightning Talks" %}
+{% include figure url="//i.imgur.com/vHCJVfY.png" title="Lightning Talks" %}

 My talk was called **"TypeScript 101"**.